dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 > [!NOTE]
 > If the source is transparent, then the separable blend modes have no effect.

-The following example draws three overlapping circles of cyan, magenta, and yellow:
+The following example uses the `Multiply` blend mode to draw three overlapping circles of cyan, magenta, and yellow:

 ```csharp
 PointF center = new PointF(dirtyRect.Center.X, dirtyRect.Center.Y);